dbadb/robodyn/README.md

 Going beyond:

 * connect your arduino pins to real sensors and motors
-* update the commcs protocol to support your devices
+* update the comms/websocket protocol to support your devices
 * develop a front end that connects to the websocket
 * create autonomous and user-controlled programs